Our Verdict: 9.9

 Yes, but only on certain servers.
 If Netflix shows a proxy error when connected to ExpressVPN, contact the live chat support and ask which servers can currently access Netflix.
 We do not want to disclose which servers we used during testing so as not to draw undue attention to them but we can say ExpressVPN has been working consistently during out testing.

-We only test VPNs with Netflix US, but ExpressVPN purports to also work with Netflix Canada and Netflix UK.
+We only test VPNs with Netflix US, but ExpressVPN purports to also work with Netflix Canada, UK, and Japan.

 The same goes for Hulu and BBC iPlayer.
 You’ll need to ask customer support, but ExpressVPN almost always has a server that can bypass the firewalls.